keithlennox/roku-feed/README.md

 ### TO DO

-- Replace BC CMS API creds and madke read only
+- Improve logging - IN PROGRESS
 - Publish feed to Roku and make sure it validates
-- Investigate uncaught errors - IN PROGRESS
-- Improve logging
 - Fix custom fields explanations (on Brightcove and this readme)
 - Add to readme: error handling checks individual fields.
 Does not check interactions between fields.
 Provide examples: duplicate ep nums, sws and swos within same series.
 Can cause unexpected errors.
 - Add to readme: where images are stored
+- Replace BC CMS API creds and make read only
+- Commit PHP reports script to repo
+- AWS: Fix content type on write feed to s3
 - AWS: Use gitlab / serverless framework to manage code
 - AWS: Handle BC creds in yml file.
 These should not be committed to git.
 - AWS: Implement CRON (trigger each feed seperately, can we provide BC account id?)